 Creativity — I love reading and writing poetry, yet I haven’t done either in quite some time due to my recent schedule.
 On November 27th, 13 days after I began my challenge, I wrote the first poem I had written in probably six months.
 I felt that this was a concrete result of me sitting there with a pen in my hand and a notebook in my lap.
 It was as if muscle memory sparked the creativity, and resulted in a benefit I did not expect.

-Communication — There was a situation that come up in which I was having trouble communicating with my boyfriend.
-By stream of consciousness, I wrote down everything I wanted to talk through and then restructured my thoughts into a list for clarity.
+Communication — There was a situation that came up in which I was having trouble communicating with my boyfriend.
+I wrote down everything I wanted to talk through in a stream of consciousness and then restructured my thoughts into a list for clarity.
 This allowed me to feel more confident and prepared for my next conversation with him and actually helped us to both connect and understand each other in a way that we were not quite able to do beforehand.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.